-- Click on the button below to log in to Sheetgo and start connecting your spreadsheets.
+- Click on the button below to start using Sheetgo and connect your spreadsheets.

 Step 2: Start creating your Merge Google Sheets workflow

 - When you’ve logged in to the Sheetgo web app, click Create workflow.
 Then, select Connect files.

 - Give your workflow a name at the top of the screen so you can identify it later.
 Here I’ll call it Consolidate Google Sheets.